Stalking & Technology-based Abuse

 However, no matter what a bunch of Danes want, I am still alive and plan to stay that way.
 I do have injuries, but I am learning to live with those.
 However, I am in hate with the Danish state, and maybe that is worse than any physical injury.

 The person I was before the citizen militia and its minions were de facto permitted by Funen Police (Fyns Politi) to steal and crush my life has changed fundamentally.
-I am still me, though; I’m tired, but I remain the same optimistic person who loves life, but I no longer need humans in my life.
+I am still me, though; I’m tired, but I remain the same optimistic person who loves life, but I no longer need humans in my life, nor do I trust them.
 And I don’t want to be responsible for another life again.
-So, despite my love of dogs, I don’t want another dog in my life – I would always be afraid that someone would poison my fur baby.

 On that note, until next time, remember to get your facts straight and be happy that whatever good times you have won’t come back as bad times!